Brewers, beer importers and beer distributors are proud to serve America.

 Each job in the brewing industry generates 30 jobs located in every corner of the country.
 Farmers, truck drivers and your friends and neighbors who work in your favorite bars and restaurants all rely on our nation’s beer industry.

-More than 37,000 agricultural jobs depend on the American beer industry.
+More than 52,000 agricultural jobs depend on the American beer industry.
 And it is more than barley and hops that brewers rely on when making your favorite beer.
-Brewers draw flavors from cranberries, herbs, honey, oysters, pumpkins and spruce tips when crafting beer.
+Brewers draw flavors from cranberries, herbs, honey, oysters, pumpkins, and spruce tips when crafting beer.

-More than 140,000 Americans work for our nation’s beer distributors.
-Beer distributors have a wide variety of jobs, from truck drivers you see delivering beer to bars, restaurants, convenience stores and supermarkets to men and women who manage their warehouses.
+More than 137,000 Americans work for our nation’s beer distributors.
+Beer distributors have a wide variety of jobs, including the truck drivers you see delivering beer to bars, restaurants, convenience stores and supermarkets as well as the men and women who manage their warehouses.

 Nearly 980,000 jobs in our nation’s retail sector depend on the U.S. beer industry.
 Your local bartender, the friendly waitress, and the helpful cashier are all supported by the $132.6 billion in wages generated by beer each year.